eVocaTiv/BPGC-Remembrance/README.md

 Image credits: The Department of Photography, BPGC

 ### Note
-The website is under development, stay tuned! :)
+The website is now live! :)
 Feel free to contact me at KunalX011gmail.com if you have any ideas or a contribution to the photos!